eugenecohen-osu/chi-gem5/chi-report.md

 The AXI specification defines the first high performance AMBA interconnect with support for multiple outstanding transactions and out-of-order completions to requests.
 The address and data phases are decoupled.
 AXI supports bursting, exclusives, and QoS identifiers.
 No coherency support exists in AXI.

-AXI is appropriate for high performance single-core processors that do not require coherency from other system initiators such as DMA agents or other processors in a hetereogenous architecture.
-AXI may be approrpiate for an embedded processor attachment or as an intermediate interconnect for peripherals that initiate their own transactions.
+AXI is appropriate for high performance single-core processors that do not require coherency from other system initiators such as DMA agents or other processors in a heterogenous architecture.
+AXI may be appropriate for an embedded processor attachment or as an intermediate interconnect for peripherals that initiate their own transactions.

 | ![AXI Diagram](img/axi.png) |
  | :--: |